-When a woman becomes pregnant, they carry a human being inside themselves that increases their body weight.
+When a woman becomes pregnant, they carry a human being inside themselves which increases their body weight.

-The weight does not come from the child only, but also includes the mother adding more weight to accommodate the nutritional needs of the child.
+The weight does not come from the child only but also includes the mother adding more weight to accommodate the child’s nutritional needs.

 The extra weight added puts pressure on the body, with the feet bearing the most weight.

-The additional weight flattens the feet and makes your shoe size increase by at least half an inch.
+The additional weight flattens the feet and increases your shoe size by at least half an inch per LiveScience.com.

-There is also a hormone known as relaxin produced to relax ligaments to make the pelvic area elastic in preparation for childbirth.
+According to YourHormones.info, a hormone known as relaxin is produced to relax ligaments to make the pelvic area elastic in preparation for childbirth.